Pawanzade/Projeck-PP/README.md

 ### HTML Page Creation

-- Keep the HTML simple; focus on differentiating the home page and /yellow page.
+- the simple HTML; focus on differentiating the home page and /yellow page.
 - Ensure the HTML files are placed in the directory specified in the Nginx configuration.

 ### Testing

-- Access http://localhost or (EC2 instance public IP) and http://localhost/yellow in your browser to test.
+- Access http://localhost or (EC2 instance public IP) and http://localhost/yellow.html  (EC2 instance public IP)/yellow.html in your browser to test.
 - Check for any errors and ensure that Nginx serves the correct pages.

 ## Test Data

 #### Home Page (index.html):

 Content: "Welcome to my Nginx server!
-My name is Pawan."
+My name is PAWAN."

 #### Yellow Page (yellow.html):